prenots/cloudrexx/modules/FavoriteList/readme.md

 These defined options are all mandatory, this means you can customize all other (not listed) options freely.

 ## Documentation
-There are 3 different methods to share your collection through E-Mail.
+There are 3 different methods to share a collection through E-Mail.

  1. Mail (E-Mail to the list owner)
  2. Inquiry (E-Mail with custom defined fields to the website admin)